 How much do I love what I do?
 On average, I spend over 8 hours a week just keeping up with all the latest trends in UI/UX design and web development.

 Truth be told, I'm a little OCD when it comes to UX.
 Hardly a week goes by where I don't email some company with tips for improving the UX on their website.
-And I regularly find myself trying to apply good UX principles in my everyday physical life.
+I even find myself trying to apply good UX principles in my everyday physical life.

-Then, when I graduated, CPIT asked me to stay on as a teacher.
-I enjoyed it so much I have been teaching part-time ever since.
+That led to peer support tutoring, assistant tutoring and, after graduation, being asked to stay on as a teacher.
+I enjoyed it so much I spent 13 years teaching part-time.

 Over the years I have also spent 1000's of hours running a digital agency and freelancing, so I'm quite comfortable liaising with clients, managing projects from ideation through to delivery, and taking responsibility for my own, and others, productivity.